Skip to content ↓

 Expressive Arts and Design

-Please note that some aspects/ topics may change in order to adapt to the children’s interests and learning needs.
+Please note that some aspects / topics may change in order to adapt to the children's learning needs and interests.

 General Information

-• Forest School sessions will continue on Wednesdays.
-If your child has not been before, please refer to the Forest School section on our website for information on the ethos of forest school:
+• Forest School sessions will begin later in the term on Wednesdays.
+If your child has not been before, please refer to the Forest School section on our website for information on the ethos of forest school.
+Look out for letters regarding details of sessions.

 • ‘Lending Library’ is on a Friday.
-Please ensure your child brings in their book bag and Reading Record on that day, or every day if they wish to.
-Please read with your child on a daily basis (this could include the book they borrow from nursery, a book from home or why not enrol at Eltham library?
-Talk to them about the book and check their understanding by asking questions about events and the characters’ actions.
+Please ensure your child brings in their book bag and Reading Record on that day, or every day, if they wish to.
+Please read with your child on a daily basis, talk to them about the book and check their understanding by asking questions about events and the characters’ actions.
 Please also explain new or unfamiliar vocabulary.
-It would be great if you could comment on how your child responded to the book borrowed from the nursery and encourage them to have a go at drawing in their reading record.

-• We collect a voluntary donation of £1 at the end of sessions on Fridays to pay for snacks, fruit/vegetables for TasteEd activities and other miscellaneous resources.
+• We collect a voluntary donation of £1 per week at the end of sessions on Fridays to pay for snacks and other miscellaneous resources.
 Alternatively, you can pay £6.00 at the beginning of each half-term, if that is more convenient.
-Thank you to everyone who has contributed over the past term – without this we would not be able to provide snacks, cooking ingredients, ingredients for playdough, sensory resources etc. Please contribute, if you can afford it.
+Thank you for your support!

 • If your child is not going to be in Nursery please inform the school office/teacher by phone/email.